 What is a solenoid?

-A solenoid is an electromagnetic device that converts electricity into mechanical movement.
+The device is an electromagnetic device that converts electricity into mechanical movement.

 What is a solenoid valve?

-A valve controls the flow of liquids or gases using electromagnetic force.
+The device valve controls the flow of liquids or gases using electromagnetic force.

 What is a solenoid in a car?